sibashish9040/Guide-to-EDA/README.md

 # 📄 EDA Framework Documentation

 This repository contains a PDF document that summarizes an effective framework for performing **Exploratory Data Analysis (EDA)**.
-The guide is compiled and structured using insights from various expert sources.
+The guide is compiled and structured using insights from various expert sources I followed.

 The PDF includes:
 - A practical EDA workflow